Located at Soroka's Legacy Heritage Oncology Center & Dr. Larry Norton Institute

 - Assess the effectiveness of spiritual intervention

-- Establish a pastoral counseling service that can address the spiritual needs of the patients in the Negev and serve as a model in the field
+- Establish a pastoral counseling program that can address the spiritual needs of the patients in the Negev and serve as a model in the field

 "Our team's vision is to define the spiritual needs of cancer patients and tend to them in order to achieve the many benefits of spiritual health."

 “Soroka is an amazing concentration of talents with a comprehensive cancer center that goes beyond the conventional medical treatment.
 I invite you to join us in supporting patients and their families through difficult times."